-Members should understand their role, the Minister for Planning and Public Spaces' role, and the role of the Department of Planning, Industry and Environment in relation to the Commission and the Gateway Panel.
+Members should understand their role, the Minister for Planning's role, and the role of the Department of Planning and Environment in relation to the Commission and the Gateway Panel.
 Members should provide relevant, responsive service and offer all necessary, appropriate assistance.

-Members are responsible for complying with and upholding the Minister's Statement of Expectations and other directions from the Minister, the Memorandum of Understanding with the Department of Planning, Industry and Environment and its supporting Administrative Arrangements.
+Members are responsible for complying with and upholding the Minister's Statement of Expectations and other directions from the Minister, the Memorandum of Understanding with the Department of Planning and Environment and its supporting Administrative Arrangements.